-Our trip to search for the Pantanal jaguar gets off to a good start when my friend Ruth accidentally knocks down the former governor of Mato Grotto state with her backpack at Cuiaba airport.
-Flailing his arms and unable to catch himself, the man narrowly avoids a fall as his aid grabs hold of him and pulls him upright.
+Our trip to search for jaguars in Brazil gets off to a good start when my friend Ruth accidentally knocks down the former governor of Mato Grotto state with her backpack at Cuiaba airport.
+Flailing his arms and unable to catch himself, the man narrowly avoids a fall as his aid grabs him and pulls him upright.
 The disgruntled governer gives Ruth a murderous stare, completely deaf to her profuse apologies.

 “No wonder they don’t invest in tourism,” laughs Julinho – our guide in the Pantanal for the next week, and we love him immediately.